RxnRover/RxnRover/docs/source/dev_resources/tutorials/new_vipm_package/index.rst

 2. The output ``.vip`` file will be generated in your chosen directory.
 3. Run the ``.vip`` file to install and test the package using VIPM.

-Share your ``.vip`` file with others or submit it to the RxnRover Plugin Catalog for inclusion.
+Share your ``.vip`` file with others or submit it to the Rxn Rover Plugin Catalog for inclusion.

 .. _plugin_submission: